---

 For Postgres HA, restore also produces a single-node fork (not a cluster).
 To restore an HA cluster as HA, restore to a single-node fork, then [convert it to HA](/databases/postgresql-ha) once you're satisfied with the data.

-- A few GB of compressed WAL per day under steady write load (zstd-compressed; idle databases are nearly free).
+- A few GB of compressed WAL per day under steady write load (idle databases are nearly free).
+Each segment is billed once as egress when pushed, then as storage while retained.

-- One base backup per cycle, compressed and de-duplicated by pgBackRest.
+- One base backup per cycle (weekly full, daily incremental), compressed and de-duplicated by pgBackRest.

-pgBackRest's expire runs after each backup and reclaims old base backups along with their pinned WAL, so the bucket size stabilizes at roughly retention × daily-write-volume.
+pgBackRest's `expire` runs after each backup and reclaims old base backups along with their pinned WAL, so the bucket size stabilizes at roughly 4 weeks of write volume.

 - The available restore window starts from the first post-enable base backup, not retroactively.
 If you enable PITR today, you can't restore to yesterday.